Free Settler or Felon

 Assignment

-Some of convicts of the Katherine Stewart Forbes were assigned to settlers in the Williams River district - Joseph Rookin, Grayson Hartley, John Mann, Lawrence Myles, William Dun, Alexander Warren and William Foster; and to Paterson to J.P.
+Some of convicts were assigned to settlers in the Williams River district - Joseph Rookin, Grayson Hartley, John Mann, Lawrence Myles, William Dun, Alexander Warren and William Foster; and to Paterson to J.P.
 Webber and Samul Adair.
 In Maitland Luke Lamb was assigned to Lieut.
 Wood.
 Others were assigned to work for the Australian Agricultural Company.
 There was no place of assignment against Phillip Dignum who gave his occupation as clerk.
 He may have been sent to the 'Valley of the Swells', Wellington Valley.

 Convicts of the Katherine Stewart Forbes identified in the Hunter Valley region: